 Realizing that, it is not a surprise that few previous flings lasted longer than a few months or ever developed into more.
 There is no better stunt in relationship growth than always prioritizing work above personal commitments.
 Surprisingly, my partner stuck around the last few years.
 It could not have been easy.
 In 2020, I have learned that I want more time for myself and my partner.
 I also learned how to do rock-building, lay paving, fix leaking water pipes.
 Working in a garden can be a welcome distraction from being stuck in front of a pc for extended periods of time.

 My partner and I had the opportunity to do some volunteer work in Eastern Cape in 2020.
-Communal gardening, some maintenance, water pipe repairs and rock building projects.
-Don’t forget cleaning toilets.
-Some people are just gross.
-We left there, leaving something behind that we know will be there for a long time to come.
-It will be used and enjoyed by visitors that go there in the future, and also serves to anchor the ground on the steep hill.
-It is an awesome feeling knowing that.
-This is probably something we would not have done if it was not for Covid-19 lockdowns.
-We would love travelling and volunteer in other countries, maybe see somewhat of the world.
-After 3 visa applications being turned due to lockdowns already, that seems like a pipe dream.
+Communal gardening, some maintenance, water pipe repairs and rock building projects, among other things.
+We left there, leaving something behind that we know will be there for a while, to be used and enjoyed by visitors that go there in the future, also serving as an anchor the ground on the steep hill.
+It is an awesome feeling knowing something will stay behind for a while, a lot of manual labour went into creating and building it.
+Volunteer work is probably something we would not have done if it was not for Covid-19 lockdowns.
+We would love travelling and volunteer in other countries, maybe see somewhat of the world, but after 3 visa applications being turned due to lockdowns already, that seems like a pipe dream.
 Exploring the possibilities, but the viabilities seem to be at odds.

 An unclear future.